Click here if you do not require a notarized/certified letter and you will open the Vermont Criminal Conviction Record Internet Service (VCCRIS)

 You are encouraged to be sure that the name and date of birth on this form is accurate.
 The information you receive as a result of the record check is only as accurate as the information provided on the request form.
 The request form must be filled out legibly in blue or black ink.
 Required fields are marked.
 Any request form received which does not have at least the name and date of birth of the subject of the request, and which does not have the Access to Criminal Conviction Information Terms and Conditions portion filled out and signed by the requestor will be returned unprocessed.

-Self Addressed, Stamped Envelope (SASE):
+Why do I Need a Self Addressed, Stamped Envelope (SASE)

 A self addressed, stamped envelope is required to facilitate the return of your requests.
 You may submit more than one request at a time.
 Please be sure that your envelope and postage are sufficient to return the requests to you with allowances for those subjects who might have convictions.